artofpilgrim/portfolio-template/README.md

 Again, it's pretty straightforward.
 The one thing i'd recommend to check over, is that you've properly referenced the projects html.
 It just tells the code to inject all this information into the html.
 Otherwise it won't show anything.
 I tend to make the project folder, copy the new name and paste it straight into the description.txt.

+### Software Used
+Just update the software separated by commas in the appropriate place within the description.txt and it'll populate the list in the html.
+Easy.

 ## Adding Statistics
 Statistics is somewhat 3d orientated.
 It does need expanding upon and so i would love to hear what to include if you have input!
 The following stat list are as follows:
 - Triangles: